-There are several stages to the Local Plan process before final adoption of the document.
+There are several stages to the Local Plan process before the final adoption of the document.
 The Council consulted on the 'Issues and Options' in Spring 2005, 'Preferred Options' in Autumn 2005 and then on the 'Preparation of a Local Plan' between April and May 2013.
-This equalities impact assessment assesses the Proposed Submission Drafts of Local Plan: Part 2.
-Under this stage, the Council formally consults on these documents and the response to that consultation with any resulting Proposed Modifications will then be reported to the Council's Cabinet and to a full Council meeting, to seek approval for the "Proposed Submission Draft" version of Part 2 of the Plan together with any Proposed Modifications to be submitted to the Secretary of State for formal independent examination.
+This equalities impact assessment assesses the Proposed Submission Version of the Local Plan Part 2, which is due to be issued for public consultation in October 2015.

+Following the close of the consultation the results of the process will be reported to the Council's Cabinet.
+Approval will be sought to submit the documents to the Secretary of State for formal independent examination.

-Once adopted the Local Plan: Part 2 will be implemented by Development Management colleagues and be utilised by the general public, developers and key stakeholders.
+Once adopted the Local Plan: Part 2 will be used by Development Management colleagues, the general public, developers and key stakeholders.